whitewolf1905/Bayesian-Classifier/README.md

 # Bayesian-Classifier and K-Means Clustering
-Implementation of supervised learing algorithm without libraries This is a tutorial explaining the algorithm of Naive Bayes using only Numpy and matplotlib libraries.
+This is the implementation of Supervised as well as Unsupervised learning techniques.
+Bayesian Classifier/ Naive Bayes algorithm has been used for supervised learning.
+K-means Clustering algorithm has been used for unsupervised learning.